mizuki-nana/coreVM/README.md

 in the software industry, many developers have taken the endeavor to invent their own, in attempts to modernize the designs and implementations of many legacy systems, and how modern software systems can be built.
-However, such a task would usually become a massive undertaking as the process involved in developing a custom runtime for a dynamic programming language tends to be extremely complex, error prone and resource consuming, thus ending up being a very intimidating part in the process.
-Although there are candidates of generic dynamic language runtimes that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.
+However, such a task would usually become a massive undertaking as the steps involved in developing a custom runtime for a dynamic programming language tend to be extremely complex, error prone and resource consuming, thus ending up being a very intimidating part in the process.
+Although there are candidates of generic runtimes for dynamic languages that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

 coreVM is a language-agnostic virtual machine designed to provide a runtime for